MCDReforged/MCDReforged/docs/source/command.rst

 !!MCDR command
 --------------

 ``!!MCDR`` commands is the way for users to control MCDR on console, or in game.
-All of these command requires permission level 3 (admin) to be executed.
+All of these following commands require permission level 3 (admin) to be executed unless extra nodes exist

 Assuming you already have the permission to control MCDR, then you can enter ``!!MCDR`` to the console or in game chat and you will see the help message of MCDR

+If you only have permission level 1 (user) or above, then the version of MCDR will be displayed via ``!!MCDR`` command

 Status display
 ^^^^^^^^^^^^^^

-``!!MCDR status`` displayer the status of MCDR.
+``!!MCDR status`` displays the status of MCDR.
 It will display the following contents:

 * The version of MCDR